github/developer.github.com/content/v3/oauth_authorizations.md

 only if an authorization for that application doesn't already exist for the user.
 The URL includes the 20 character client ID for the OAuth app that is requesting the token.
-It returns the user's existing authorization for the application if one exists.
+It returns the user's existing authorization for the application if one is present.
 Otherwise, it creates and returns a new one.

     PUT /authorizations/clients/:client_id